lyhourlay1/Quickly-healthy/README.md

 * Setting up the appropriate actions when making appointments and checking-in, without having actual users behaving as doctors
 * Implementing enough doctor seeds to give useful feedback and realistic circumstances when using the application

+###Backend: Node, Express, MongoDB

+* Using Express from Node.js as our workframe and MonogDB as our database.
+* MongoDB provides a scalable which is great for a quick coding developnent stage.
+* MongoDB uses non-relational database which allows the developers to retrieve the data easily.
+* NoSQL database provides benefits to developers like availbility, simple, inexpensive to query, and flexible model.

+###MAP API

+We will be using MAP API from google to include the location of doctors and to allow user to find the doctor by location.

 ## Group Members and Work Breakdown
 ### Day 1